 An 83-year-old man developed an endometrioma (chocolate cyst) in his abdominal wall.
 He had previously received over 10 years of TACE treatment (a chemotherapy procedure to kill tumors) for prostate cancer.
 This abstract hints that the endometrioma was removed, with no recurrence.
 However, he continued to suffer from his prostate cancer, but died in 1979 of heart disease.
 His physicians had hoped to more thoroughly examine his remains for clues as to why he developed an endometrioma, but no postmortem examination was conducted.

 These are not all of the reported cases of men with Endometriosis; I’m sure I’ve missed a few.
 Most of the men diagnosed with Endometriosis had the commonality of estrogen therapy.
 Another two shared a history of recurrent inguinal hernia surgeries.
 One young man had a functioning uterus and ovaries, which produced estrogen.
+And some men have no abnormal medical or treatment history; just a spontaneous development of symptoms.

 Many doctors believe that the role of estrogen may aid in the development of Endometriosis in men.
 Others believe the men may have “bits of female organs” still in their bodies from their developmental stages as a fetus, although several tested did not show signs of any remnant female bits.
 As usual : Endometriosis is a mystery; in women, as well as men.
 However, I would think that these few, rare cases would prompt the medical and scientific community to research further any link between heightened estrogen levels and Endometriosis…